XpiritCommunityEvents/HOL/Adding-Custom-Mappings-for-your-migrations.md

 # Creating a custom mapping to override the default behavior or non existing mappings
-In this lab you will create a custom plugin that transforms some of the exising migration mapping and replace it by your own mapping.
+In this lab you will create a custom plugin that transforms some of the existing migration mapping and replace it by your own mapping.
 For this you need to start coding in Ruby.

 ## Creating a mapping